pingcap/docs-cn/ticdc/ticdc-faq.md

 > * This feature is introduced in TiCDC 4.0.2.
 > * TiCDC currently supports outputting data changes in the Canal format only to MQ sinks such as Kafka.

-For more information, refer to [Create a replication task](/ticdc/manage-ticdc.md#create-a-replication-task).
+For more information, refer to [TiCDC changefeed configurations](/ticdc/ticdc-changefeed-config.md).

 ## Why does the latency from TiCDC to Kafka become higher and higher?